W01fw00d/factory-interpreter/README.md

 - An `opened box` it's a variable that can be modified.
 A `closed box` is a constant (cannot be modified).
 By default, a `box` it's a `closed box`

-- "`.`" divides code statements.
+- "`.`" divides code expressions.
 That way, user can structure their "story" in paragraphs or lonely lines.

 - This language is designed for `functional programming`, and ignores completely and shamelessly `OOP`.

 _Pending:_

-- Variable `types` will be `inferred` as in vanilla JS.

 - A `machine` is a function.
 You call a function by `turning on` a `machine`

+- Variable `types` will be `inferred` as in vanilla JS.

 - Boolean true = `yes`, false = `no`

 - An object is a `closet`, object atributes are `drawers`